bdragon300/go-asyncapi/README.md

 `go-asyncapi` supports most of the AsyncAPI features, such as messages, channels, servers, bindings, correlation ids, etc.

-The generated Go boilerplate code has minimal dependencies on external libraries and contains the basic logic sufficient to send and receive messages.
+The generated **Go boilerplate code** has minimal dependencies on external libraries and contains the basic logic sufficient to send and receive messages.
 You also can plug in the protocol implementations built-in in `go-asyncapi`, they are based on popular libraries for that protocol.
 Also, it is possible to import the third-party code in the code being generated.

-It is possible to build the no-code client application solely based on the AsyncAPI document, which is useful for testing purposes or for quick prototyping.
+It is possible to build the **no-code client application** solely based on the AsyncAPI document, which is useful for testing purposes or for quick prototyping.

-The `go-asyncapi` is able to generate the infrastructure setup files, such as Docker Compose files, which are useful for setting up the development environment quickly or as the starting point for the infrastructure-as-code deploy configurations.
+The `go-asyncapi` is able to generate the **infrastructure setup files**, such as Docker Compose files, which are useful for setting up the development environment quickly or as the starting point for the infrastructure-as-code deploy configurations.

-The tool also supports both the internal and external `$ref` references.
-The latter may point to the local files or to the remote documents available via HTTP(S) or you can provide a custom resolver.

-The behavior can be customized using the command-line flags, a YAML config file, and `x-` fields in the AsyncAPI document.
-`go-asyncapi` also accepts the user Go templates to customize the output.

 ## Installation